radiodee1/pi-llm/README.md

 GOOGLE_APPLICATION_CREDENTIALS=/path-to-json-file/file.json

 ```
+## Launch Args

 Below are some test arguments for the PROJECT_LAUNCH_ARGS variable.
+If the `PROJECT_LAUNCH_ARGS` variable is not empty, the program will launch usint the variable contents only.
+If the variable is set the program will no longer parse command line arguments, and will parse the `PROJECT_LAUNCH_ARGS` instead.
+This is so that the program can launch with different configurations from run to run when containerized in a flatpak.

 ```
 PROJECT_LAUNCH_ARGS='--file --loop_wait --verbose --name Bob --offset 20 --timeout 0.5 --cloud'